Validity in Network-Agnostic Byzantine Agreement: Lower Bound on Without Cryptographic Setup

 \section{Lower Bound on $n$ Without Cryptographic Setup}

-In the previous section, we have proven that the condition $n > 2 \cdot t_s + t_a$ is necessary regardless of whether a cryptographic setup is available or not.
-We now focus on settings without a cryptographic setup, and we prove an even stronger lower bound on $n$.
-Namely, we show that, when no cryptographic setup is available, the condition $n > 3 \cdot t_s$ is necessary even in the synchronous model.
+The previous section has proven that the condition $n > 2 \cdot t_s + t_a$ is necessary regardless of whether a cryptographic setup is available or not.
+We now focus on settings without cryptographic setup and prove an even stronger condition.
+We show that, in such settings, the condition $n > 3 \cdot t_s$ is necessary even in the synchronous model.
 Since a protocol achieving $(t_s, t_a)$-secure $\ba$ in the network-agnostic model also achieves $t_s$-secure $\ba$ in the synchronous model, this bound immediately applies to the network-agnostic model.
-We add that our result extends the requirement of $n > 3 \cdot t_s$ provided by Civit et al. \cite{arxiv23:CGGKPV} for synchronous deterministic protocols to also cover randomized protocols as well.
+We add that our result extends the requirement of $n > 3 \cdot t_s$ provided by Civit et al. \cite{PODC24:CGGKPV} for synchronous deterministic protocols to cover randomized protocols as well.

-We note that the following proof is an improvement over the FLM result for weak validity \cite{PODC:FisLynMer85}.
-The FLM result only applies for weak validity and protocols must always decide in a finite amount of time, which is a lot stronger than probabilistic termination.
-Our proof uses the main core idea but improves it to lift these restrictions.